 - Reduced earning ability

-At the Law Offices of Anidjar & Levine, we don’t just focus on getting you damages for these stressful, short-term consequences but also for the challenging, long-term losses.
-Our team won’t leave any corner of your life unexplored for compensation potential.
+At the Law Offices of Anidjar & Levine, we focus on getting you damages for stressful, short-term consequences as well as for challenging, long-term losses.
+Our Port St. Lucie slip and fall lawyers won’t leave any aspect of your case unexplored.

-According to the Centers for Disease Control and Prevention (CDC), one fall doubles the risk of another.
-Older adults are especially at risk and face more challenges in recovering, including being so afraid of falling again that they decrease their activity.
-Not only does this ironically increase the chance of another fall, but it can negatively impact the person’s quality of life.
+According to the Centers for Disease Control and Prevention (CDC), older adults are especially at risk of falling and face more challenges in recovering, including suffering permanent injuries and being so afraid of falling again that they decrease their activity levels.
+Not only does this ironically increase the chance of another fall, it can negatively impact the person’s quality of life.

-These additional risks and consequences are part of why fall victims can pursue non-economic damages—compensation that covers the personal losses of suffering an injury.
-They include:
+These additional risks and impacts are part of why fall victims can pursue non-economic damages, including:

 - Pain and suffering